-Do you know any branded marketing games?
+Do you know any Branded Marketing Games?

 What are Branded Marketing Games?

-Why are Branded Marketing Games important?
+Why are Branded Games important for your marketing strategy?

 There are 3 main reasons why Branded Marketing Games are a great addition to any marketing strategy.